 Signals and systems theory aims to give a quantitative account of how signals, and systems that modify such signals, can be characterised.
-A spectrum gives a quantitative description of which sinusoidal components are present in a signal.
-A frequency response gives a quantitative description of how the amplitude of a sinusoidal component of a signal is changed by its passage through a system.
+We have seen how the use of a spectrum gives a quantitative description of which sinusoidal components are present in a signal.
+We have also seen how a frequency response gives a quantitative description of how the amplitude of a sinusoidal component of a signal is changed by its passage through a system.
 Together, spectra and frequency responses provide a powerful means for describing signals (including speech signals) and systems that process and generate signals (including the ear and vocal tract).

-In this laboratory session we reinforce the ideas of signals and systems theory by passing a variety of different signals through a number of different systems and exploring what happens in both the time domain and the frequency domain.
+In this laboratory session we reinforce the ideas of signals and systems theory by passing a number of different signals through a number of different systems and exploring what happens in both the time domain and the frequency domain.